 “Even breaking it down within one genre like travel can be difficult.
 For the type of travel photography that I do, the most important element would have to be the sense of awe that the photograph conveys to the viewer.
 If the reaction to one of my photographs is that the viewer wishes he or she could visit that location then I’m doing something right.”

 Over the last ten years Ken has been shooting commercial lifestyle images with stock photography agencies including Alamy, Jupiterimages, Corbis and Getty Images.
-His travels are extensive and ongoing, and he photographs and shares his experiences on one of the most popular travel photography websites on the internet today.
-See more of his remarkable photography at his website: http://blog.kenkaminesky.com/
+His travels are extensive and ongoing, and he has been making good photos and sharing his experiences on popular travel photography websites on the internet over all that time.

 Matt is a Malaysia based humanitarian, travel photographer, and author who collaborates with NGOs to tell their stories and train their field staff to do the same.
 His images have been used by clients such as Partner Aid International, NeighborWorks, the BBC, Honda Motor Corporation, and Bombadier Transport Corporation, Asian Geographic, KLM Airlines and others.
-View more of Matt’s spectacular work at his website: http://www.thedigitaltrekker.com/
+View more of Matt’s spectacular work at his website: https://www.thedigitaltrekker.com/

 Richard literally wrote the book on travel photography, having authored Lonely Planet’s Guide to Travel Photography.
 He’s been traveling for over 30 years, and he’s visited 85 countries and all 7 continents.
 He’s published a total of 10 books, and when he’s not traveling he lives at home in Sydney, Australia.
-View more of his amazing work at his website: http://richardianson.com/
+View more of his amazing work at his website: https://richardianson.com/

 What I learned

 This project is something I’ve been wanting to do for a while, and I’m really honored that each of these supremely talented photographers wanted to participate.
-Despite having such varied shooting styles and backgrounds, each of these photographers are focused on very similar fundamentals.
+Despite having such varied shooting styles and backgrounds, each of these great photographers are focused on very similar fundamentals.
 By extension then, anyone who wants to take better pictures should focus on these fundamentals as well.

 Also worth noting is that none of these photographers mentioned their camera gear when answering this question.
 I don’t know what kind of cameras were used to make these images, but does it matter?
 The photographers created the images you see here, and gaining insight into what they were thinking is far more valuable than knowing what kind of gear was used.